Wallasey: Railway

-The town has three railway stations: Wallasey Village, Wallasey Grove Road and New Brighton.
-Electric trains to Liverpool and Birkenhead generally depart every 15 minutes; this reduces to every 30 minutes during late evenings and on Sundays.
-Grove Road station has a large car park with over 160 spaces.
+The town has three railway stations: New Brighton, Wallasey Village and Wallasey Grove Road.
+Merseyrail operates electric trains to Liverpool Central on the Wirral line every 15 minutes during the day; this reduces to 30 minutes in late evenings and on Sundays.

-Bus
+Buses

+Bus services in the area are operated primarily by Arriva North West, Stagecoach Merseyside and Al's Coaches.
+Routes connect Wallasey with nearby towns including Birkenhead, Leasowe and Moreton; the 423 provides a regular service to Whitechapel, Liverpool.

 Until 1969, Wallasey had its own corporation bus service; from this date, the operation was taken over by Merseyside Passenger Transport Executive.
 The Wallasey bus service was relatively constrained within the borough boundaries and had two distinctive features.
-One was the unusual livery, which appeared to be two shades of yellow (officially it was "sea green" and rich cream, but it always looked yellow and the service was generally known as the "yellow buses").
-Secondly the services mostly radiated from Seacombe Ferry terminal across the borough and bus departures coincided with the arrival of the ferry.
+One was the unusual livery, which appeared to be two shades of yellow (officially it was sea green and rich cream, but it always looked yellow and the service was generally known as the "yellow buses").
+Secondly, the services mostly radiated from Seacombe Ferry terminal across the borough and bus departures coincided with the arrival of the ferry.
 Vehicles were lined up facing outwards from the kerb and, every 10–15 minutes, the passengers (several hundreds at peak hours) would arrive from the ferry boat.
-When all had boarded their respective routes, the inspector in charge would blow a whistle and there would be an amazing Le Mans-style start with up to fifteen double-decker buses, including racing engines, close manoeuvring and competitive gestures between the crews for the first few hundred yards until the routes gradually diverged across the borough.
+When all had boarded their respective routes, the inspector in charge would blow a whistle and there would be a Le Mans-style start with up to fifteen double-decker buses, including racing engines, close manoeuvring and competitive gestures between the crews for the first few hundred yards until the routes gradually diverged across the borough.

-Now, regular bus services (Arriva North West routes 432 and 433) depart Liscard every 10 minutes and travel via the Kingsway Tunnel to Liverpool.
-In addition, there are several services which link the districts of Wallasey and nearby towns such as Birkenhead, Leasowe and Moreton.